Schroeder-Group/3_Imputation-Workshop/README.md

 # Imputation-Workshop

+#NB Perhaps to add here a first step if one needs from the merge bam files to do some filters before using it for imputation.
+Do we have to do something before?

+#NB So it could titled as: Step 1: Pre-processing Bam files before imputation or something like this

+#NB Then, Step 2: To create a Conda Environment or download a Conda Environment on Moljnir

 #NB add note about conda

+#NB Step 3: If I undersdood correctly; now it is the step when one has to use

 This document provides basic guidelines on how to perform genotype imputation on ancient DNA datasets using a Snakemake workflow.
 Please, follow the instructions to download [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).